jayharvey/angular-styleguide/a1/README.md

   - Use [Sinon](http://sinonjs.org/) for stubbing and spying.

-    *Why?*: Sinon works well with both Jasmine and Mocha and extends the stubbing and spying features they offer.
+    *Why?*: Sinon works well with Jasmine and extends the stubbing and spying features they offer.

-    *Why?*: Sinon makes it easier to toggle between Jasmine and Mocha, if you want to try both.

     *Why?*: Sinon has descriptive messages when tests fail the assertions.